"This Is Our Future Home": Kahnawà:ke Launches Final Phase of Historic Campaign for New Cultural Arts Center

 The campaign has already raised $51 million—more than 91% of its $55.5 million goal—thanks to the generosity of major donors and institutions during the silent phase.
 As the campaign enters its public phase, the focus now shifts to inviting the broader community, both within and beyond Kahnawà:ke, to make a lasting contribution.

 The Center is scheduled to open in spring of 2026.
 Construction is well underway, and the project is already generating excitement and momentum.
 The Government of Canada and the Government of Quebec have committed $16 million and $11 million respectively, recognizing the Center's cultural and social significance.
-Hydro-Québec has also pledged $10 million, while the Caisse de dépôt et placement du Québec has contributed $120,000 to the campaign.
+Hydro-Québec, as well as the Caisse de dépôt et placement du Québec, have also made generous financial contributions.
 The project has also received generous support from dozens of individuals, businesses, and community organizations who believe in its mission and long-term impact.

 "We are almost there," said Sky-Deer.
 "This is a project that has brought Elders, youth, artists, educators, and community leaders together.
 Now we're asking the public to take us across the finish line.
 Every donation, large or small, is an act of commitment to our collective future.
 But this Center is not only for us—it is also a place of welcome, of encounter, of reconciliation.
 We believe that mutual understanding is the foundation of coexistence, and this Center will be a beacon of Onkwehonwe knowledge for all who seek to learn with open minds and hearts."